 Last week, we discussed the opportunities and challenges of evolving from an accountable culture to a culture of execution.
 As we revealed, the secret to moving to an execution culture is to push strategy down to the front lines.
 Holding your management team accountable for results is important – which is the focus of accountable cultures – but getting everyone in the organization involved in strategy implementation elevates execution and creates a distinct business advantage.
 However, pushing strategy to the front lines is no easy task.
 For that reason, I offer five tips for accelerating your evolution to a culture of execution.
 Call it a strategic planning template for developing an execution culture.

 5 Ways to Hardwire an Execution Culture

 Execution Culture Tip #1: Intertwine mission, vision, and strategy.
 Take the necessary steps to ensure that every employee knows how he or she helps fulfill the mission, achieve the vision, and execute one or more strategies through his or her daily job.
 How?
-Have every employee complete a personalized mission, vision, strategy statement by having them complete a commitment card that contains the following phrase:
+Have every employee complete a personalized mission, vision, and strategy statement by having them complete a commitment card that contains the following phrases:

 I will help my company fulfill its mission, achieve its vision, and execute its strategy by doing the following every day as part of my job: